Henan: Economy

 Henan has seen rapid development in its economy over the past two decades, and its economy has expanded at an even faster rate than the national average of 10%.
 This rapid growth has transformed Henan from one of the poorest provinces to one that matches other central provinces.

 Henan is the 5th-largest provincial economy of China, the second largest in South Central China after Guangdong, the largest in Central China and the largest among inland provinces, with a nominal GDP of 5.88 trillion RMB (US$926 billion) as of 2021, ahead of the GDP of Turkey of 815 billion.
-If it were a country, it would be the 18th-largest economy as well as the 14th most populous as of 2021.
+If it were a country, it would be the 18th-largest economy as well as the 17th most populous as of 2021.
 However, per capita GDP is low compared to other eastern and central provinces.

 Henan is a semi-industrialized economy with an underdeveloped service sector.
 Agriculture has traditionally been a pillar of its economy, with the nation's highest wheat and sesame output and second highest rice output, earning its reputation as the breadbasket of China.
 Henan is also an important producer of beef, cotton, maize, pork, animal oil, and corn.

 Although Henan's industry has traditionally been based on light textiles and food processing, recent developments have diversified the industry sector to metallurgy, petrol, cement, chemical industry, machinery and electronics.

+Mining-related industries are a major part of Henan's economy.
 Henan has the second largest molybdenum reserves in the world.
 Coal, aluminum, alkaline metals and tungsten are also present in large amounts in western Henan.
 Henan houses some of the biggest limestone reserves in China estimated over 24 billion tons.
 Export and processing of these materials is one of the main sources of revenues.

-Henan is actively trying to build its economy around the provincial capital of Zhengzhou, and it is hoped that the province may become an important transportation and manufacturing hub in the years to come.
+Henan has planned its economy around the provincial capital of Zhengzhou, and it is hoped that the province may become an important transportation and manufacturing hub in the years to come.

 In July 2021, extreme flooding inflicted an estimated US$12.7 billion of economic damage in Henan.